Skip to content

 • .gantry/gantry-rules.md + a managed import block in CLAUDE.md for Claude Code.

-• Both include your live component catalog, design-token catalog by layer, and opinionated conventions (composition-first atomic design, tokens-only styling, and API/token restraint — fewer, better variants).
+• Both lead with a live health summary and include your component catalog (with real usage examples), the design-token catalog by layer, and opinionated conventions (composition-first layered design, tokens-only styling, API/token restraint).

 • 🎛 Native UI — Material Design 3 Expressive, neutral surfaces with a purple accent, adapts to your VS Code light/dark theme.